Jamaican Americans: Science and technology

 Walt W. Braithwaite helped transform the field of aerospace design, driving the development of computer-aided design/computer-aided manufacturing (CAD/CAM) systems at Boeing.
 Braithwaite also made a significant contribution to the development of the Initial Graphics Exchange Specification (IGES).
 Braithwaite's common data format and translators from Boeing were subsequently used as the basis for developing the IGES protocol.

-Yvette Francis-McBarnette was a pioneering paediatrician who was the first to use prophylactic antibiotics in the treatment of children with sickle cell.
+Yvette Francis-McBarnette was a pediatrician who was the first to use prophylactic antibiotics in the treatment of children with sickle cell.

-Christopher Huie, Virgin Galactic astronaut and Senior Engineering Manager, Flight Sciences.
-Successfully completed Unity 25 space mission.
-He is also co-founder of the Black Leaders in Aerospace Scholarship & Training (BLAST) Program.
+Christopher Huie, is a Virgin Galactic astronaut and Senior Engineering Manager, Flight Sciences.
+He successfully completed the Unity 25 space mission, and is also the co-founder of the Black Leaders in Aerospace Scholarship & Training (BLAST) Program.

 Karen E. Nelson published the first ever comprehensive human microbiome study.

 Paul S Ramphal is Adjunct Assistant Professor of Surgery at the University of North Carolina and inventor of the (Ramphal) Cardiac Surgery Simulator.
 The Ramphal Simulator is used in the training of many cardiothoracic surgery residents in the United States.

 Robert Rashford co-invented the world's first portable 3D non-destructive evaluation (NDE) system.
 The system was used in the maintenance of the United States Government's Hubble Space Telescope.
 He also invented a protective enclosure for use transporting orbital replacement units (orus).
 Rashford designed and developed unique spacecraft support systems for the Upper Atmosphere Research Satellite (UARS) Airborne Support Equipment (UASE) at the Orbital Sciences Corporation (OSC).
 At General Electric, he designed and tested a variety of spacecraft for both commercial and military applications.
 At Bechtel Corporation, he designed a nuclear reactor support structure.
 He has designed numerous highly complex engineering systems that successfully flew on board NASA's Manned Space Flight Programs.

-Mercedes Richards was a pioneering scientist who was the first astronomer to make images of the gravitational flow of gas between the stars in any interacting binary; the first to image the chromospheres and accretion disks in Algol binaries; the first in astronomy to apply the technique of tomography; the first astrophysicist to make theoretical hydrodynamic simulations of the Algol binary stars; the first astronomer to discover starspots on the cool star in an Algol binary and the first astrophysicist to apply novel distance correlation statistical methods to large astronomical databases.
+Mercedes Richards was a scientist who was the first astronomer to make images of the gravitational flow of gas between the stars in any interacting binary; the first to image the chromospheres and accretion disks in Algol binaries; the first in astronomy to apply the technique of tomography; the first astrophysicist to make theoretical hydrodynamic simulations of the Algol binary stars; the first astronomer to discover starspots on the cool star in an Algol binary and the first astrophysicist to apply novel distance correlation statistical methods to large astronomical databases.

 John Henry Thompson, who studied and worked in the US, invented the Lingo programming language used in Adobe Director.
 The language is used for animation, web design, graphics, sound and video games.